amymehta/Repo1/journal.md

 #### Things I Learned

 - How to create git repo
-- How to use chat gpt efficientlty
+- How to use chat gpt efficiently efficiently

 #### Thoughts/Questions/Ideas

-- Different ways of wrtiting your question on chat gpt can provide better and more specific outputs.
+- Different ways of writing your question on chat gpt can provide better and more specific outputs.
 ---

 ## Day 4